Symphony No. 40 (Mozart): Influence

 Zaslaw and Cowdery write, "... the G minor Symphony is a key work in understanding the link between musical Classicism and musical Romanticism ..."
 During the 19th century, as interest in 18th century music declined, the impassioned character of the 40th Symphony kept it steadily in the symphonic repertoire.
+The high esteem in which it was held can be judged by references to it in the Allgemeine musikalische Zeitung, which praised it as "a true masterpiece" (in 1804), "Mozart's symphony of all symphonies" (1809) and a "classical masterwork" (1813).

 Ludwig van Beethoven knew the symphony well, copying out 29 bars from the score in one of his sketchbooks.
 As Gustav Nottebohm observed in 1887, the copied bars appear amid the sketches for Beethoven's Fifth Symphony, whose third movement begins with a pitch sequence similar to that of Mozart's finale (see example above).

 Franz Schubert likewise copied out the music of Mozart's minuet, and the minuet of his Fifth Symphony strongly evokes Mozart's.
 Zaslaw has suggested that a passage late in Joseph Haydn's oratorio The Seasons (1801), a meditation on death, quotes the second movement of the 40th Symphony and was included by Haydn as a memorial to his long-dead friend.
 (Note: See No. 38, the aria "Erblicke hier, bethörter Mensch".
 Source: Zaslaw & Cowdery 1990.)

-Salil Chowdhury set the song "Itna na mujh se tu pyar barha" [Do not love me so much] from the 1961 Bollywood movie Chhaya to the tune of the first movement of this symphony.

 Recordings

-There are a great many recordings, both using modern instruments and with instruments more like those of Mozart's time.
+There are great many recordings, both using modern instruments and with instruments more like those of Mozart's time.
 The first known recording was issued by the Victor Talking Machine Company in 1915, with the Victor Concert Orchestra performing under the direction of Victor's house conductor, Walter B. Rogers.